rashlight/SimpleClicker/README.md

 - Direct calls to RTC, giving high measuring precision
 - Configurable time phases (preparation, delay and normal)
 - A lap counter with multiple display modes
-- Easy and interchangable UI (with dark mode!)
+- Easy to use and interchangable UI (with dark mode!)
 - Lightweight

 # Build from source